 The Shipshewana area in Indiana is home to one of the largest Amish communities in the US.
 Some of the best things to do in Shipshewana include to learn the Amish history and see the area from a buggy ride.
 In welcoming Shipshewana modern life meets old and well kept traditions.
-Continue reading to find out what to expect when visiting and the best things to do in Shipshewana.

 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.